Upcoming events that use writing prompts from Farther Along: The Writing Journey of Thirteen Bereaved Mothers to write toward healing and remembrance.

 DUKE UNIVERSITY Staff Development workshops will also be led by Carol Henderson.

-Dottye reads an excerpt from Farther Along as Carol and participants in the Writing Toward Healing symposium listen at the Sawtooth School for Visual Art on March 22, 2014.
+Dottye reads an excerpt from Farther Along as Carol and participants in the Writing Toward Healing symposium at the Sawtooth School for Visual Art on March 22, 2014.